 After you finish the circuitry, it needs to be checked.
 To do this, open the Nets folder on the Design Manager tab.
 In case some pins of components in your schematic are not connected to anything, or different buses are shorted (5V and ground for example), you will see a number of warnings.

 In this case, we have not connected the grounding contacts of the USB port.
-Let’s fix this by connecting all the remaining USB port pins to the ground.
-It is better to leave the data pin unconnected as they can be used to transfer information about the consumer to a voltage source.
+Let's fix this by connecting all the remaining USB port pins to the ground.
+It is better to leave the data pin unconnected, as it can be used to transfer information about the consumer to a voltage source.

 Common mistakes